 Hi everyone and welcome to this months new event of Make it Happen Blog Hop!
 Five bloggers, including myself , have formed an alliance to challenge ourselves in different capacities over the next 12 months.

-This month, Christmas month we have decided to do an Eggnog challenge.
 To tell the truth Eggnog or Zabaione, the Italian equivalent, is not my favourite Christmas treat.

 If you are a lover of eggnog then I’m sure you will also enjoy Zabaione, if not you can always eat the cookies!
 Which is what I did.
 I decided to make some delicious Italian chocolate cookies to serve with the Zabaione.